 Now that we know what creatine can do, let’s compare the different types of creatine products available.
 The two most commonly seen supplement forms are creatine hydrochloride and creatine monohydrate.

 Creatine HCl, or creatine hydrochloride, is one of the newer forms of creatine.
-Researchers claim the creatine molecule is bound with hydrochloric acid, which increases its water solubility and bioavailability.
-For these claims to be valid, creatine HCl would need to have faster absorption than previous forms of creatine.
-To be absorbed faster, HCl would have to enter the muscle easier than monohydrate and require less water to dissolve.
+Researchers claim that the creatine molecule binds to hydrochloric acid, increasing its water solubility and bioavailability.
+If these claims are valid, it would mean that creatine HCl can enter the muscle more easily, with less water required to dissolve it, resulting in faster absorption than previous forms of creatine.
 Finally, HCl proponents claim that HCl supplementation allows a lower dose to increase creatine stores because it is better absorbed.

-Unfortunately, HCl is a newer form and has yet to be as widely studied as creatine monohydrate.
-The research that has been done has yet to show that HCl is absorbed as effectively as creatine monohydrate or that it promotes greater muscle creatine retention.
+Unfortunately, HCl is a newer form and has not been as widely studied as creatine monohydrate.
+The research to date has yet to show that HCl is absorbed as effectively as creatine monohydrate or that it promotes greater muscle creatine retention.

 Creatine Monohydrate